 Zoning Board of Appeals

-Terms last 3 years for full members with rotating appointments (1 member’s term expires each year); 1-year terms for Associates.
+Terms last three years for full members with rotating appointments (one member’s term expires each year); one-year terms for Associates.

 Members with a background in law or regulatory compliance, land use planning, real estate, and/or urban development policy are encouraged.
 Cases involve sometimes complex questions of legal interpretation, property rights, and policy in defense of the law and public interest.

 Meeting dates/occurrence: Once per month, every second Wednesday; additional meetings as necessary determined by Chairman.